Morristown UFO hoax

-Accounts quoted in media
+Hoax

 Two men from the Morristown area claimed to see the lights while driving on Hanover Avenue in Morris Plains.
 They recorded several videos and still photos of the event, which have been posted on news stations, websites, blogs, and YouTube.
 Rudy and Russo were interviewed on News 12 New Jersey, where they offered what would later be revealed to be a fictitious account of their sighting.
 They have since come forward as the perpetrators of the hoax resulting in the Morristown sightings.
 In the interview, Russo stated, "We were driving on Hanover, when all of a sudden we see these lights literally zip over our car."
 Rudy stated, "The lights seemed to ascend and descend almost in a sequence.
 They would rise up slowly and dip down."

 A family in Hanover Township reported seeing the lights from their home.
 An 11-year-old, Kristin Hurley was the first to notice the lights.
 Paul Hurley, a pilot, saw the lights and said they were not planes.
 The Hurley Family took video of the lights, which appeared on several news broadcasts, including cable news networks such as Fox News.
 Hurley stated, "I have been in the aviation industry for 20 years and have never seen anything like this, a little scary, little scary."

 A Morristown resident said that he saw an L-shaped formation oscillating in the sky.
 The man was interviewed by the Morris County newspaper Daily Record and stated that, what he saw "didn't seem man-made" and, "No way this could have been weather balloons."

 Hanover Township's health officer said that he saw the lights while walking his dog in Madison at 8:38 pm.
 He stated the lights did not appear to be flares because they "did not leave trails".
 He also said that they sometimes appeared to move against the wind.
 He was quoted as saying "These things were moving fast, holding formation, and then moving in three different directions; I don't know what it was."